skrypt-nl/assignment-3-api/README.md

 - rick
 - luke

-Passwords are also hasehd with bcrypt for extra security.
+Passwords are also hashed with bcrypt for extra security.

 # Webtechnology